-A WARNING: Never connect heater to private (non-utility) gas wells.
-This gas is commonly known as well-head gas.
+WARNING: Never connect heater to private (non-utility) gas wells.
+This gas is commonly known as wellhead gas.

-CAUTION: Use only new, black iron or steel pipe.
+A CAUTION: Use only new, black iron or steel pipe.
 Internally-tinned copper tubing may be used in certain areas.
 Check your local codes.
 Use pipe of 1/2" diameter or greater to allow proper gas volume to heater.
 If pipe is too small, undue loss of pressure will occur.

-Installation must include an equipment shutoff valve, union, and plugged 1/8" NPT tap.
+Installation must include a equipment shutoff valve, union, and plugged 1/8" NPT tap.
 Locate NPT tap within reach for test gauge hook up.
-NPT tap must be upstream from heater (see Figure 13).
+NPT tap must be upstream from heater (see Figure 14).

-IMPORTANT: Install an equipment shutoff valve in an accessible location.
-The equipment shutoff valve is for turning on or shutting off the gas to the appliance.
+IMPORTANT: Install main gas valve (equipment shutoff valve) in an accessible location.
+The main gas valve is for turning on or shutting off the gas to the appliance.